timothybrown/BSEC-Conduit/readme.md

   before writing the actual code, to help organize things.
 I'll add comments for the next release.)
 - v0.1.2: 2018.11.07
   - Public Release!
+- v0.1.3: 2018.11.08
+  - Fixed a bug that caused the library to crash while performing a hash comparison of the bsec_library executable.
+  - Cleaned up and added comments.